reututy/Snake_Game/README.md

 Enter "SPACE" to start moving your snake or pausing it.

-Enter 'P' to switch beteen camera mode (camera controlled by arrows) to snake mode (snake controlled by arrows).
+Enter 'P' to switch beteen camera mode (camera controlled by arrows) and snake mode (snake controlled by arrows).

 You can swim your snake everywere with the arrows - up, down, right, and left.